Speldosa/Speldosa.github.io/README.md

 # To-do

 ## Primary:
-- Make a version for phones and iPads (both portrait and landscape).
-	- Make sure that subtle things like the icon size gets correct.
-	- Fix so that the bottom menu item doesn't have overlapping markings.
 - Move domains to new domain registrator (Hover?)
 (Buy new domain while you're at it).
 - Create folders for each subsection so that the URL gets nicer.
 - Fix with meta-data: https://www.youtube.com/watch?v=qJQNJcm-edk